 Real Concerns of Marijuana Use

 Perhaps the issue to be concerned with is not whether weed is addictive, but rather the prospective harm its use can cause.
-As overdosing on marijuana is impossible, the most potentially harmful consequences of cannabis use involve social and psychological factors.
+As overdosing on marijuana is not a concern, the most potentially harmful consequences of cannabis use involve social and psychological factors.

 Marijuana dependence can cause minor discomforts with psychological withdrawal symptoms for up to two weeks after quitting.
 Overall, only one in eleven marijuana users will become addicted, but the number increases to one in six among teenagers.
 (4)